biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:read.md

 `pdbread.setParseSecStruc(true);`

 `// align the SEQRES and ATOM records, default = true   `
+`// slows the parsing speed slightly down, so if speed matters, turn it off.`
 `pdbreader.setAlignSeqRes(true);`
 ` `
 `// parse the C-alpha atoms onlym default = false`